Sample · Decode+

 Clinical-Grade Insights from DNA Data You Already Have

-DecodeMyBio reports start at $49 using raw data from 23andMe or AncestryDNA you've already paid for.
+Decode+ uses raw data from 23andMe or AncestryDNA you've already paid for — free to start, then a one-time $59 you own for life.
 Pharmacogenomic testing ordered through healthcare providers — such as GeneSight — typically costs several hundred to over a thousand dollars, often requires a new sample, and may not be covered by insurance.

 Both approaches reference CPIC clinical guidelines.
 The difference: you already have the data — we just interpret it.